sclebo05/OPiZ2PSUControl/README.md

 The Orange Pi Zero 3 includes a working install of WiringPi.
 Run `gpio readall` from the Linux CLI to see the current pin status.

-### Wiring
+### Wiring a Zero Pi 3

 ![opiz3-wiring](pics/opiz3-wiring.jpg)

+Per the diagram below, I believe this translates to 'pins 6 (Ground) and 24'

 ![opiz3-pinout](pics/opiz3-pinout.png)

-I believe this translates to 'pins 6 and 26'

 ### Octoprint Config